MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/operations-microsoft-managed-tenant-key.md

     ```
     This generates an RSA key pair and saves the public and private halves as files in the current folder.
 For example: **PublicKey-FA29D0FE-5049-4C8E-931B-96C6152B0441.txt** and **PrivateKey-FA29D0FE-5049-4C8E-931B-96C6152B0441.txt**.

     Respond to the email from CSS, attaching the file that has a name that starts with **PublicKey**.
-CSS will next send you a TPD file as an .xml file that is encrypted with your RSA key.
+CSS next sends you a TPD file as an .xml file that is encrypted with your RSA key.
 Copy this file to the same folder as you ran the AadrmTpd tool originally, and run the tool again, using your file that starts with **PrivateKey** and the file from CSS.
 For example:

     ```
     AadrmTpd.exe -key PrivateKey-FA29D0FE-5049-4C8E-931B-96C6152B0441.txt -target TPD-77172C7B-8E21-48B7-9854-7A4CEAC474D0.xml